-- A. All employees who have been identified as having potential risk of occupational exposure to blood or OPIM (listed in Appendix A) are offered the hepatitis B vaccine series by the employer at no cost to the employee. - B. The vaccinations will be administered under the supervision of a licensed physician or by or under the supervision of another licensed healthcare professional. - C. Those employees who are occupationally at risk of having an exposure incident will receive the HBV at a facility contracted by the University. - D. The Hepatitis B vaccination will be made available after the employee has received bloodborne pathogen training and within ten (10) working days of initial assignment to work unless a) the employee has previously received the complete hepatitis B vaccination series, b) antibody testing has revealed that the employee is immune, c) the vaccine is contraindicated for medical reasons, or d) the employee declines the vaccination.
+- A. All employees who have been identified as having potential risk of occupational exposure to blood or OPIM (listed in Appendix A) are offered the hepatitis B vaccine series by the employer at no cost to the employee. - B. The vaccinations will be administered under the supervision of a licensed physician or by or under the supervision of another licensed healthcare professional. - C. Those employees who are occupationally at risk of having an exposure incident will receive the hepatitis B vaccination series at a facility contracted by the University. - D. The Hepatitis B vaccination will be made available after the employee has received bloodborne pathogen training and within ten (10) working days of initial assignment to work unless a) the employee has previously received the complete hepatitis B vaccination series, b) antibody testing has revealed that the employee is immune, c) the vaccine is contraindicated for medical reasons, or d) the employee declines the vaccination. - E. Individuals who decline the hepatitis B vaccine must sign a declination statement (in TrainTraq).
+Those who initially decline, but later elect to receive the vaccination may do so at no cost (see Appendix B).